AdaCore/spark2014/docs/ug/en/source/language_restrictions.rst

 global items and assignments, also based on the stricter |SPARK| interpretation of parameter and global modes.

+It is possible to opt out of the strong data initialization policy of |SPARK| on a case by case basis using the aspect ``Relaxed_Initialization`` (see section :ref:`Aspect Relaxed_Initialization`).
+Parts of objects subjected to this aspect only need to be initialized when actually read.
+Using ``Relaxed_Initialization`` requires specifying data initialization through contracts that are verified by proof (as opposed to flow analysis).
+Thus, ``Relaxed_Initialization`` should only be used when needed as it requires more effort to verify data initialization from both the user and the tool.

 .. _Memory Ownership Policy:

 Memory Ownership Policy